The 1947 Town and Country Planning Act was the beginning of modern planning, and essentially nationalised the right to develop land.

-The Act required all development, with a few exceptions, to secure planning permission from the Local Authority and had a provision to appeal against any refusal.
+The Act required all development, with a few exceptions, to secure planning permission from its Local Authority, and contained a provision to allow an appeal against any refusal.

 Different criteria may apply to your proposed development if in association with a Listed Building and/or Conservation Area.

 Even if Planning Permission is not required, you may need Building Regulations approval and the Community Infrastructure Levy (CIL) may also apply.